geomphon/CogSci-2019-Unsupervised-speech-and-human-perception/README.md

 This repository contains everything needed to replicate the human experiment (stimuli, experimental scripts), the model training (DPGMM code, requires MATLAB; corpora available on request), and the analysis (trained models, data, data analysis code), from the paper,

-Millet, Juliette, Jurov, Nika, and Dunbar, Ewan.
-"Comparing unsupervised speech learning directly to human performance in speech perception."
-To appear in the proceedings of Cog Sci 2019, Montreal.
+**Millet, Juliette, Jurov, Nika, and Dunbar, Ewan.** *Comparing unsupervised speech learning directly to human performance in speech perception.* To appear in the proceedings of Cog Sci 2019, Montreal.

 ## Data analysis